The Tribunal, Glastonbury

 The Tribunal in Glastonbury, Somerset, England, was built in the 15th century as a merchant's house.
 It has been designated as a Grade I listed building.

 The history of the building is not well documented, although the majority of the present stone house was constructed in the 15th century on the site of a 12th-century wooden building.
 The current front wall, made of medieval stonework, was added at a later date.
 It has been used as a merchant's house, a shop, school and a convent.
 It was thought that it was the venue for court proceedings, hence the title Tribunal, however there is no evidence this ever occurred.
 One of the ground floor rooms still has the window and ceiling panels from the Elizabethan era.
 The front room upstairs has an arched braced, wooden, truss roof.

 The building is currently in the guardianship of English Heritage.
 It contains the museum of the Glastonbury Antiquarian Society which houses artefacts from both the town and the Glastonbury Lake Village including the "Glastonbury Bowl".
-The museum opened in May 2022 and is entirely run by volunteers.
-It is usually open 10.00am - 4.00pm Saturdays and Sundays.
-Members of English Heritage and members of the Glastonbury Antiquarian Society enter for free.
-All other adults £2.00, children under 18 free.
+The museum is run by Glastonbury Town Council with all proceeds reinvested into the town.

 History

 Glastonbury Tribunal owes its name to the fact that it was formerly mistakenly identified with the Abbey's tribunals, where secular justice was administered for Glaston Twelve Hides.
 The name may have been first used by John Collinson in his History and Antiquities of the County of Somerset in 1791, however when investigated by Richard Warner in 1826 he could not identify where the name had originated.
 It was also thought to be the site of trials by Judge Jeffreys for the Bloody Assizes after the Monmouth Rebellion.

 The current building was constructed in the 15th century on the site of a wooden building dating from the 12th century.
 In the 16th century a new facade was added to the original building.
 It is possible that the stonework and window of the front wall were removed from the abbot's lodgings behind the great kitchen of the Abbey as similar features can be identified in a 1712 engraving, and it is known that the building was ruined and without its front wall by 1723.

 The door is original and above it are the royal arms and a Tudor rose It is possible that the building was used as a hospice in the time of Abbot Richard Beere, as a document of 1716 describes "Beere's Hospital" although it is uncertain whether this is the same building.
 Clearer documentary evidence shows that it was used as a "commercial school for young gentlemen" in the second half of the 18th century.

-It is now in the guardianship of English Heritage and managed by Glastonbury Antiquarians Ltd.
+It is now in the guardianship of English Heritage and managed by Glastonbury Town Council.